 - A minimum GPA of 3.0 (cumulative as well as specifically in all science courses) If you want to guarantee that you have the most competitive GPA (without spending all your time studying), you should check out “How to Get the Best Grades with the Least Amount of Effort“

 - Several science and math requirements – varies by program.
-Though almost every school will ask for your cumulative GPA, they are most interested in your science classes, as your ability to do well in the foundational sciences will most determine your likelihood of success in their program.
-Of these, the most important are chemistry and anatomy and physiology.
+Though almost every school will ask for your cumulative GPA, they are most interested in your science classes, as your ability to do well in the core sciences will most determine your likelihood of success in their program.
+Of these, the most important are chemistry, anatomy and physiology.
 If you’ve done well in these classes but fear you’ve forgotten much of what you learned, you may consider taking a “refresher course” before you interview with a school, as they’re likely to ask clinical questions that assume an in-depth understanding of how the human body works.
 For an actual refresher course, see above for details about the Transition to Nurse Anesthesia course.
 If you’d rather a home study course, I recommend this one, as it’s very inexpensive and thorough.
 However, it only covers Anatomy and Physiology.

 - A current RN (Registered Nurse) license